Khush08/discord-bot/README.md

 # Discord Bot for Stock Market Sentiment Analysis

-This Discord bot analyzes the sentiment of news articles related to the Indian stock market using OpenAI's ChatGPT and posts the results in a specified Discord channel.

-## Features

-- Fetches recent news articles about companies.
-- Analyzes the sentiment of the news articles considering the current market trend (Bullish, Bearish, or Neutral).
-- Posts the sentiment analysis results in a Discord channel.
+This Discord bot gets order and result data from BSE

 ## Prerequisites

 - Node.js
 - npm
-- A Discord bot token
+- A Discord bot token and you channel ID
-- OpenAI API key
-- Stock API key

 ## Installation